tsykoduk/greg.nokes.name/_posts/2018-2-26-how-i-do-it.md

   - Computers! and Code!
 excerpt_separator:  <!--more-->
 ---
-I think that the workflow I have developed for this blog is pretty interesting, so I decided to write up how I currently make the sausage.
+I think that the workflow I have developed for this blog is pretty interesting, so I decided to write up how I currently approach it.
 <!--more-->

 The first step is to write an outline.
 I currently use Textmate, but I am thinking about trying out Visual Studio, as a few freinds have been gushing about it.
 On my iPad I will use working copy.